Skip to main content

 5

-While the lentils cook, drain the prawns.
+While the lentils cook, drain the prawns and pat dry with kitchen paper.

 Once the lentils are cooked, bring to the boil and stir through the prawns.